God sent a guy named John the Baptist to prepare the way for Jesus. He shouted to everyone who would listen:

 Repentance is a radical change of heart — doing a 180 from our sin and turning to Jesus.
 Basically, you express remorse, make restitution and then resolve — with God’s help — not to do it again.

 What happens if we don’t repent?
 Our hearts continue to shrink and stink.
 In short, we get grinchy.
-Consider for a moment these words from Dr. Seuss’ classic How the Grinch Stole Christmas:
+Consider for a moment these words from Dr. Seuss’ thoroughly awesome How the Grinch Stole Christmas:

 You’re a mean one, Mr. Grinch.